 Collection of general data and information

 Our website collects a series of data and general information when a concerned person or an automated system calls the website.
-This data and general information is stored in the server log files.
+This general data and information is stored in server log files.

 Can be collected: